brpandey/leetcode-notes/sys-design/hacking/concepts/databases.md

 belongs to a single album, and an album can have multiple songs,

 The Saved_Song entity represents a song that is added to a playlist.
-* It has a weak one to-many relationship with the Song entity since multiple users can save the same song to a playlist.
+* It has a weak (non-identifying) one to-many relationship with the Song entity since multiple users can save the same song to a playlist.
 Its existence depends on the existence of the Song entity.

-* Saved_Song has a strong/weak? one-to-many relationship with the Playlist since it must belong to a playlist, and a playlist can have multiple songs
+* Saved_Song has a strong (identifying) one-to-many relationship with the Playlist since it must belong to a playlist, and a playlist can have multiple songs.
+A saved song can't exist on its own but must be in a playlist.

 ### 4. Relational vs. NoSQL Databases